alykhan02/supreme_bot/README.md

-# supreme_bot
+# supreme_checkout_bot
-Uses web automation/HTML scraping to go into supreme website and get 1 item of choosing (change the item and size features)
+Uses web automation/HTML scraping to go into Supreme website and get 1 item of choosing (change the item and size features)